 The exercises were concluded with analysis of lessons learned.
 Findings and recommendations were shared among the participants.

 We maintain comprehensive systems to stay compliant with applicable HSE requirements.

 As a result, we identified specific tasks which need to be carried out by operations and environment staff to make sure we remain compliant.

 These items are maintained in a compliance task manager database, which enables required actions to be tracked.

 The development and early implementation of the SCPX project has been a multi-disciplinary effort that incorporates lessons learned from past projects and operations in Georgia.

 Productive cooperation continued with project staff through the review of the ESIA addendum and close coordination on waste management.

-We work with contractors to try to make sure they meet our environmental standards.
-In 2014, we included detailed clauses within our contractual terms and conditions relating to environmental management.
+We work with contractors to try to make sure they meet our environmental standards, we included detailed clauses within our contractual terms and conditions relating to environmental management.